NewGaea/proto-atrusian/grammar/noun-complex.md

 ### Dative (Accusative)

-Within Proto-Atrusian, the Dative is used to refer to direct objects, and contrasts with the accusative which may be used for direct or indirect objects.
+Within Proto-Atrusian, the Dative is used to refer to direct objects only, and contrasts with the accusative which may be used for direct or indirect objects.
 It patterns as an accusative, and is used _only_ when there is more than one (non-conjunct) accusative.

-Datives take on the nasal nearest to the word coda, in class II they also take the stop nearest to that nasal.
+Datives take on the nasal nearest to the word coda, in class II they also take the voiceless stop nearest to that nasal.

 | DATIVES  | Class I  | Class II  | Class III |
 |:--------:|:--------:|:---------:|:---------:|